PLoren-Aguilar/upc_wd_Code/README.md

 - Astrophysics department at the Polytechnic University of catalonia (Spain)<br>
 - Astrophysics department at the University of Exeter (UK)<br>

-Main developer: Pablo Loren-Aguilar
+Main developer: Pablo Loren-Aguilar<br>
-Contact: P.Loren-Aguilar@exeter.ac.uk
+Contact: P.Loren-Aguilar@exeter.ac.uk <br>

+This is a Fortran 90 Smoothed Particle Hydrodynamics code specialized in the simulation of white dwarfs binary mergers.
+It models the white dwarf stars using a degenerate equation of state (http://cococubed.asu.edu/code_pages/eos.shtml) and follows their evolution using a second order